-b.
+a.
 Class A Common Stock Nominees

-David Edell, age 67, is President and Chief Executive Officer.
+David Edell, age 68, is President and Chief Executive Officer.
 Prior to his association with the Company he was a marketing and financial consultant, and had extensive experience in the health and beauty aids field as an executive director and/or officer of Hazel Bishop, Lanolin Plus and Vitamin Corporation of America.

-Ira W. Berman, age 67, is the Company's Executive Vice President and Corporate Secretary.
-He is also Chairman of the Board of Directors.
+Ira W. Berman, age 68, is the Company's Executive Vice President and Corporate Secretary.
+He is also the Chairman of its Board of Directors.
 Mr. Berman is an attorney who has been engaged in the practice of law since 1955.
 He received a Bachelor of Arts Degree (1953) and Bachelor of Laws Degree (1955) from Cornell University, and is a member of the American Bar Association.

-Jack Polak, age 86, has been a private investment consultant since April 1982, and holds a tax consultant certification in The Netherlands.
+Jack Polak, age 87, has been a private investment consultant since April 1982, and holds a tax consultant certification in The Netherlands.
 From 1977 until 1995, he was a director of Petrominerals Corporation, a public company engaged in oil and gas production, located in Tustin, California.
-From August 1993 until February 1995, he was a director of Convergent Solutions, Inc. Since February 1995 (upon a merger involving Convergent Solutions), he has been a director of K.T.I.
-Industries, Inc. of Guttenberg, NJ, and a member of its Board's Audit and Compensation Committee.
-K.T.I. is a public company engaged in the waste-to-energy business.
+From August 1993 until February 1995, he was a director of Convergent Solutions, Inc. From February 1995 (upon a merger involving Convergent Solutions), until December 1999, he was a director of K.T.I.
+Industries, Inc. of Guttenberg, NJ, a public company engaged in the waste - to - energy business.

-Stanley Kreitman, age 67, has been Vice Chairman of the Board of Manhattan Associates, an equity-investment firm, since 1994.
-He is also a director of these public companies: Medallion Funding Corp., Porta Systems Corp., PMCC Mortgage Corp. and KWI, Inc. Mr. Kreitman has been Chairman of the Board of Trustees of The New York Institute of Technology since 1989, and of Crime-Stoppers of Nassau County (NY), since 1994.
-He is also a director and/or executive committee member of the following organizations: The New York City Board of Corrections, The New York City Police Foundation, the New York's Finest Foundation, St. Barnabas Hospital, The New York College of Osteopathic Medicine, and The Police Athletic League.
-From 1975 until 1993, he was President of United States Banknote Corporation, a security printer.
+Stanley Kreitman, age 68, has been Vice Chairman of the Board of Manhattan Associates, an equity - investment firm, since 1994.
+He is also a director of Medallion Funding Corp., an SBIC.
+Since February 1999 and June 1999, respectively, he has been a director of K.S.W.
+Corp. and P.M.C.C.
+Mortgage Corp.
+Mr. Kreitman has been Chairman of the Board of Trustees of The New York Institute of Technology since 1989, and of Crime-Stoppers of Nassau County (NY), since 1994.
+He is also a director and/or executive committee member of the following organizations: The New York City Board of Corrections, The New York City Police Foundation, St. Barnabas Hospital, The New York College of Osteopathic Medicine, and The Police Athletic League.
+From 1975 until 1993, he was President of United States Banknote Corporation, a securities printer.